godofredoninja/simply/README.md

 ![](./documentation/disqus_comment_count.png)

 #### Facebook Comments
-To use facebook comments, skip the configuration Disqus.
+To use Facebook comments, skip the configuration Disqus.

-This enables comments and comment counter
+This enables comments and comment counter.

 1. Add the code in `Settings -> Code Injection -> Blog Header`